omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 }
 ```

 We use the `eval(substitute(alist(...)))` expression to get all the function's arguments into a pair-list without evaluating any potential expressions.
 We want to preserve lazy evaluation because expressions provided as arguments cannot be evaluated before we try to assign to variables we bind.
 Using `eval(substitute(alist(...)))` we can achieve this.
-The `substitute` call puts the actual arguments of the function into the expression `alist(...)` and when we then evaluate this expression we get the pair-list.
-The scope where we should bind variables we get from `parent.frame`, and we then just combine the bindings and the scope in a class we call `"bindings"`.
-We don't really need to make it into a class, but it doesn't hurt so we might as well.
+The `substitute` call puts the actual arguments of the function into the expression `alist(...)`, and when we then evaluate this expression, we get the pair-list.
+The scope where we should bind variables, we get from `parent.frame`, and we then just combine the bindings and the scope in a class we call `"bindings"`.
+We don't need to make it into a class, but it doesn't hurt so we might as well.

 The real work is done in the `%<-%` operator.
 Here, we need to do several things.
 We need to figure out which of the parameter bindings are just names, where we should assign values based on their position, and which are expressions that we need to evaluate.
 Positional parameters we can just assign a value and then store them in the scope we remembered in the bindings.
 Expressions should both have a name and an expression -- we cannot assign to an actual expression in any scope, so we need these expressions to be named parameters -- and the expression we need to evaluate.
-If expressions refer to other parameters we name in the `bind` call, they need to know what those are, so we need to evaluate the expressions in a scope given by `bind`, but if the values we are assigning to the expressions have names we also want to be able to refer to them, for example to write an assignment like this:
+If expressions refer to other parameters we name in the `bind` call, they need to know what those are, so we need to evaluate the expressions in a scope given by `bind`.
+If the values we are assigning to the expressions have names we also want to be able to refer to them, for example, to write an assignment like this:

 ```r
 bind(y = 2 * x, z = 3 * x) %<-% c(x = 4)
 ```

 To achieve this, we can make the values into an environment and make the parent scope of `bind` the parent of this environment as well.
 This way, they can refer to variables both in the values we assign and variables we assign to in the binding.
 The only tricky part about having expressions refer to other parameters we define is then the order in which to evaluate the expressions.
-For an expression to be evaluated, all the variables it refer to must be assigned to first.
+For an expression to be evaluated, all the variables it refers to must be assigned to first.
 So it seems we would need to parse the expressions and figure out an order, a topological sorting of the expressions based on which variables are used in which expressions, but we can instead steal a trick from how functions evaluate arguments: lazy evaluation.
-If, instead of assigning a value to each parameter we assign a promise, we won't have to worry about the order in which we assign the variables.
+If instead of assigning a value to each parameter we assign a promise, we won't have to worry about the order in which we assign the variables.
 R will handle this order whenever it sees a reference to any of these promises.
 This would mean that if we modify one of the assigned variables before we access another, we could get the lazy evaluation behaviour of functions.
 For example, if we did this:

 ```r
 bind(y = 2 * z, z = 3 * x) %<-% c(x = 4)